copyleft-org/copyleft-guide/presentations/30min-specific-sections/specific-sections.md

 + N.B.: &ldquo;derivative works&rdquo; is USA-centric, modify is more international)

 # Modification As a Center Provision

-+ GPL's primary copyright hook is copyright controls on the right to modify.

 + GPL's central tenant: